01-02 - Foundations - Dig Foundation

 The subgrade needs be compacted to 95% relative compaction.
 Move compactor over every square foot of soil until the soil is firm and smooth looking.
 It is possible to have the soil tested to measure the compaction.

-Mark-out sewer and internal weeping tile trenches
+Mark-out internal weeping tile trenches

 As per Site Mark-out Plan